azixMcAze/Unity-SerializableDictionary/README.md

     [Serializable]
     public class ColorListStorage : SerializableDictionary.Storage<List<Color>> {}
     ```
-- Create a `ListStoragePropertyDrawer` subclass in an editor folder or use an existing one.
-- Add a `CustomPropertyDrawer` attribute to this class.
-    ```csharp
-    [CustomPropertyDrawer(typeof(ColorListStorage))]
-    public class AnySerializableDictionaryStoragePropertyDrawer : SerializableDictionaryStoragePropertyDrawer {}
-    ```

 -  Create a `SerializableDictionary` subclass using the previous subclass
     ```csharp
     [Serializable]
     public class StringColorListDictionary : SerializableDictionary<string, List<Color>, ColorListStorage> {}
-    ```
-- Create a `SerializableDictionaryPropertyDrawer` subclass in an editor folder or use an existing one.
-- Add a `CustomPropertyDrawer` attribute to this class.
-    ```csharp
-    [CustomPropertyDrawer(typeof(StringColorListDictionary))]
-    public class AnySerializableDictionaryPropertyDrawer : SerializableDictionaryPropertyDrawer {}
     ```
 - Use `StringColorListDictionary` in your scripts as a normal `IDictionary<string, List<Color>>` type